scottfr/SystemsBook/Applied/applied.md

 This model hopefully provides an additional sense of the importance of soft variables in some models.

+## Are There Limits ##

+Are there really limits to the development of humanity on a finite planet.
+The "Are There Limits"^[Are There Limits [http://insightmaker.com/insight/9569](http://insightmaker.com/insight/9569)] model from Tom Fiddaman provides some thought provoking perspectives.

+# Model
+{"title": "Are There Limits", "description": "Are there ways to overcome the limits presented by life on a finite plant?", "load": "http://insightmaker.com/insight/9569"}
+# End Model

+While the model provides food for thought the answer to the question remains to be determined.

+## Productivity Challenge ##

+"Joe P. Management Challenge"^[Joe P. Management Challenge [http://insightmaker.com/insight/9576](http://insightmaker.com/insight/9576)]

+# Model
+{"title": "Joe P. Management Challenge", "description": "What are the most obvious options when a project is behind schedule?
+Do they work?", "load": "http://insightmaker.com/insight/9576"}
+# End Model

+"Credit Never Happened: Relations"^[Credit Never Happened: Relations [http://insightmaker.com/insight/752](http://insightmaker.com/insight/752)]

+# Model
+{"title": "Credit Never Happened: Relations", "description": "There are more relevant relations needed to really understand the situation.", "load": "http://insightmaker.com/insight/752"}
+# End Model

+"Credit Never Happened: Simulation"^[Credit Never Happened: Simulation [http://insightmaker.com/insight/1899](http://insightmaker.com/insight/1899)]

+# Model
+{"title": "Credit Never Happened: Simulation", "description": "This third model in the series provides a simulation to get a dynamic sense of the situation.", "load": "http://insightmaker.com/insight/1899"}
+# End Model

 ## Restaurant Covers ##

 The following "Restaurant Covers"^[Restaurant Covers [http://insightmaker.com/insight/8743](http://insightmaker.com/insight/8743)] model was developed by Lise Inman and Keith Margerison.
 The intent is to better understand what happens as customers arrive and are serviced at a restaurant based on the arrival interval and the service time.